Des1d3rium/imitator_v2/README.md

 ## How To Play

-For normal people, you can play the mod by subscribing to it on [the Steam Workshop](https://steamcommunity.com/app/250900/workshop/).
-(Subscribing to the mod will automatically download and install it once you launch the game.)
+For normal people, you can play the mod by putting files in [release](https://github.com/AinfinitedZ/imitator_v2/releases/tag/v1.0) into `mod` folders under `The Binding of Isaac`(you could find the folder by browse local file in Steam).

 ## How To Compile